 Student Affairs Assessment

-- Requests to survey students must obtain approval from the Associate Dean of Students (Rhonda Kirts) or approval from the Associate Provost for Human Resources (Elyne Cole) for surveys of faculty or staff.
+- Approval to release student emails for surveys must be obtained from the Associate Dean of Students (Rhonda Kirts) or from the Associate Provost for Human Resources (Elyne Cole) for faculty or staff information.

 - Approval or exemption for the study from the campus Institutional Review Board is required.

-- Full populations of any subgroups will rarely be approved and therefore strongly recommend consultation with Amy Edwards, Assistant Provost for Management Information or Dr. De La Rosa, Special Assistant to the Dean of Students for Assessment before submitting an IRB application.
+- Full populations of any subgroups will rarely be approved and therefore strongly recommend consultation with Amy Edwards, Assistant Provost for Management Information or Dr. De La Rosa, Director of Assessment for the Office of the Dean of Students before submitting an IRB application.

 - The Division of Information Management charges for creating lists of students or faculty/staff.
-However, charges will be waived for a UIUC dissertation projects.
+However, charges will be waived for UIUC dissertation projects.
 See their website for details at www.dmi.illinois.edu/datarequests.htm.

 - Requests from non-University of Illinois Urbana-Champaign researchers will be considered on a first-come first-served basis and limited to three studies on students and two studies on faculty or staff populations per semester.
 All the restrictions listed above also apply to these researchers.
 Documentation of IRB approval or exemption from their home campus will be required.
 Only representative samples will be provided to these researchers.